shashank3959/CS838_Project/README.md

 This is the code repository for CS 838 Course Project

-Project Topic: Not decided Yet
+Project Topic: Unsupervised Co-Localization of Text and Image using MSCOCO 2014 [Tentative]

 ### Key Contributors
   - [Deepan Das](mailto:ddas27@wisc.edu)